 Are you wondering what this has to do with baking and decorating a cake?

-It depends on the brand of sugar you use and it does not necessarily depend on the price you pay for it.
+It depends on the brand of sugar you use, and it does not necessarily depend on the price you pay for it.
 I have bought a cheap icing/confectioner’s sugar and found it has been ground finer than the more expensive one.
-It is a case of finding the brand you like and if it works then keep using it.
+It is a case of finding the brand you like, and if it works, then keep using it.

-This may sound silly but it works
+This may sound silly, but it works

-If you make Royal icing that is going to be used for piping with fine tubes then use a NEW ladies nylon stocking, stretched over a bowl, as a sieve and pass the icing/confectioner’s sugar through it.
+If you make Royal icing that will be used for piping with fine tubes, then use a NEW ladies nylon stocking, stretch it over a bowl, and pass the icing/confectioner’s sugar through it.

-But wait – there’s more
+But wait – there’s more…

 My biggest problem with sugar beet icing/confectioner’s sugar is that it doesn’t make good gum paste for flower making.
 It doesn’t seem to have the same texture or stretch as gum paste made with sugar cane icing/confectioner’s sugar.

 The best solution I have found…

-We’re not through yet….
+We’re not through yet…

-As I have already said, you just have to find the brand that works for you.
+As I have already said, you have to find the brand that works for you.

-I hope you find this article useful and maybe it has answered a few questions you may have had about the sugar you have been using.
+I hope you find this article useful, and maybe it has answered a few questions you may have had about the sugar you have been using.

 I am sure that knowing more about beet sugar V’s cane sugar for decorating cakes will help you choose the right sugar for your cake decorating tasks in the future.

-I wish you successful flower making, cake making and decorating.
+I wish you successful flower making, cake making, and decorating.